oplS15projects/Racket-QA/Bottle-Racket/README.md

 ###The Structure of a Test Suite File

 #### Please keep in mind at the end of the source file used in the test suite file you need to do a `(provide (all-defined-out))` or you will get unbound identifier errors.
+In addition, Bottle-Racket was only meant to handle ps1, ps2a/ps2b, ps3a/ps3b, and ps5a/ps5b.

 The test suites to run with this application are meant to be minimalistic and easy to follow.
 Test Suites in this context contain the following:
 * Top: `require` statements for RackUnit, along with the necessary source files with procedure definitions for testing